ShahramShakiba/ShahramShakiba/README.md

 <!--=================================== ABOUT ME ====================================-->
 <h1> <img src="https://github.com/ShahramShakiba/ShahramShakiba/assets/110089830/51f89720-05d3-4dac-b223-b6b81099a25f" alt="man with laptop" width="50" height="50" /> Get to Know Me </h1>

-As a visionary 3D Web Developer and 3D Artist, my curious mind leverages tools like ` Blender `, and frameworks like `  Three.js  `, `  WebGL  `, `  GLSL(OpenGL Shading Language)  `, ` GSAP Animations `, React.js, Next.js, and Tailwind CSS, empowering me to not just create captivating and interactive web applications but also greatly enhance user engagement, leaving them impressed and eager to explore further. <br/><br/> _By leveraging this powerful tool, I can take functionality to unprecedented levels, ensuring a seamless and enjoyable user experience_.
+As a visionary 3D Artist, 3D Web Developer and Frontend Developer my curious mind leverages tools like ` Blender `, and frameworks like `  Three.js  `, `  WebGL  `, `  GLSL(OpenGL Shading Language)  `, ` GSAP Animations `, React.js, Next.js, and Tailwind CSS, empowering me to not just create captivating and interactive web applications but also greatly enhance user engagement, leaving them impressed and eager to explore further. <br/><br/> _By leveraging this powerful tool, I can take functionality to unprecedented levels, ensuring a seamless and enjoyable user experience_.
  <br/><br/>

 > My goal is to continuously learn and grow in my field, staying up-to-date with the latest tools, technologies, and industry trends. <br/><br/>